luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 ## Conclusion

-Science is "not true".
+Science is not simply "true".
-It is a process that you and me could engage in.
+It is a process that you could engage in.
 It is not an axiom that you take for granted.
 It is not an authority that you defer to.